 These data should be validated and further analyzed to summarize the current demographic and genetic status of the population by the Population Management Center (PMC), a PMC Adjunct Advisor, or an Approved Small Population Management Advisory Group (SPMAG) Advisor, to create a Breeding and Transfer Plan.

-AZA members can search the Animal Program Database for contact information and download Studbooks and other Program information.
+AZA members can search the Animal Program Database to download Studbooks and other Program information.

 Each Studbook is maintained by a Studbook Keeper, appointed by its corresponding TAG or SSP.
+All AZA Regional Studbook Keepers work directly with the associated TAG, all AZA institutions, participating non-AZA institutions, the Animal Population Management (APM) Committee, and the AZA Conservation, Management, & Welfare Sciences Department.
 All Studbook functional and management processes are specified in the Studbook Keeper Handbook, however primary functions include:

 Visit AZA's Animal Program Database and the Program Leader Vacancies page to find out which Animal Programs have positions available and how to apply!